oktadev/okta-blog/_source/_posts/2020-09-25-easy-auth-ruby-on-rails-6-login.md

 {% img blog/rubyonrails6/image17.png alt:"Okta gemstone custom attribute form" width:"800" %}{: .center-image }

 All set!
 This is looking good.
-It’s time to try out your application and have fun!
+It's time to try out your application and have fun!

 ## Final Result